LinuxForHealth/connect-clients/client-tutorial/README.md

 The tutorial doesn't have defined unit tests, mostly because the tutorial is essentially a giant unit test itself.
 But feel free to put in your own unit tests to expand the tutorial co
 ##  The use case
-The basic tutorial use case is as follows: [tutorial use case](tutorial%20use%20case.md)
+The basic tutorial use case is as follows: [tutorial use case](tutorial%20use%20case.md); this will take you onto a full clinical data example along with billing and FHIR encoding.